 - Alternatively, you can sign up by using your Google or Facebook account

-TransferWise needs to keep everyone’s money safe, and that means verifying your identity.
+Wise needs to keep everyone’s money safe, and that means verifying your identity.
 They’ll sometimes need to ask you for identity documents — this might happen when you first create your account, or when you make a transfer.

-Examples of forms of identification
+Examples of accepted identification

 Passport with photo